Engineering

 Duration and Organization of Studies

-The Bachelor’s degree program lasts for three years on a full-time basis (including the Bachelor’s thesis), with a common core in the first year and a separation by major from the second year onwards.
+The Bachelor’s degree program lasts for 3 years (including the Bachelor’s thesis), a core curriculum and a choice of 3 specializations.

 Teaching Locations